 - Open Grid Forum

-CERN@school gives secondary schools across the country the opportunity to become engaged in university level physics research.
-It also provides the chance to have a real piece of CERN technology which is used in the Large Hadron Collider, in school laboratories.
+CERN@school gives secondary schools across the country the opportunity to become engaged in university-level physics research.
+It also provides the chance to have a real piece of CERN technology, as used in the Large Hadron Collider, in school laboratories.
 CERN@school is working with GridPP to give students access to computing resources for data analysis, simulation work, and introductory coding projects.

 The Pegasus project (Particle Physics Engagment with the Grid, A Socio-technical Usability Study) was a group of researchers looking at how GridPP is building and using Grid technologies.
 It began in May 2006 as a part of a 3 year EPSRC grant which finished up in Mar 2009.
 The group's advisory panel included Tony Doyle and Steve Lloyd of GridPP.
 This work resulted in a final report as well as published papers and a PhD dissertation for one of the researchers.